 You purchased your home a few years ago and have been enjoying living in it for a while now.
-After making payments on your home’s FHA loan for some time, you’re starting to wonder, “Can I refinance an FHA loan and get a better interest rate, lower monthly payments or a combination of the two?”
-In 2017, there were more than 1.6 million refinances.
+After making payments on your home’s FHA loan for some time, you’re starting to wonder, “Can I refinance from an FHA to a conventional loan and get a better interest rate, lower monthly payments or a combination of the two?”
+In 2020, repeat refinances accounted for 10.1% of all refinances.
 In some of those cases, people who had initially taken out an FHA mortgage decided to switch to a conventional loan.

 While FHA loans have their benefits, they can end up costing a homeowner more over the long run.
 Learn more about the difference between an FHA loan and a conventional mortgage, and see if it’s time for you to refinance an FHA loan to a conventional one.